Alecrim/AlecrimCoreData/README.md

 It's assumed that all entity classes was already created and added to the project.

 In the above section example, there are two entities: `Person` and `Department` (with `Entity` suffix added to their class names).
 You can name the entity classes as you like, of course.

+## Code Generation Tool

+ACDGen is a code generator app made with AlecrimCoreData in mind to help on using attributes and closure parameters.
+You can download it here.

 ## Usage